tvdboom/ATOM/README.md

 ### Version 4.3.0 - dev

 * Possibility to [add](https://tvdboom.github.io/ATOM/API/ATOM/atomclassifier/#add) custom transformers to the pipeline.
-* The [export_pipeline](https://tvdboom.github.io/ATOM/API/ATOM/atomclassifier/#export-pipeline) utility method extracts atom's current pipeline as a sklearn object.
+* The [export_pipeline](https://tvdboom.github.io/ATOM/API/ATOM/atomclassifier/#export-pipeline) utility method exports atom's current pipeline to a sklearn object.
 * Use [AutoML](https://tvdboom.github.io/ATOM/user_guide/#automl) to automate the search for an optimized pipeline.
 * New magic methods makes atom behave similarly to sklearn's [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 * All [training approaches](https://tvdboom.github.io/ATOM/user_guide/#training) can now be combined in the same atom instance.
-* The results dataframe is now equal for all training approaches (multi-index is deprecated).
 * Complete rework of all the [shap plots](https://tvdboom.github.io/ATOM/user_guide#shap) to be consistent with their new API.
+* Improvements for the [Scaler](https://tvdboom.github.io/ATOM/API/ATOM/data_cleaning/scaler) and [Pruner](https://tvdboom.github.io/ATOM/API/ATOM/data_cleaning/pruner) classes.
 * The acronym for custom models now defaults to the capital letters in the class' \_\_name__.
+* Possibility to apply transformations on only a subset of the columns.
 * Plots and methods now accept `winner` as model name.
 * Fixed a bug where custom metrics didn't show the correct name.
 * Fixed a bug where timers were not displayed correctly.